-Any changes made during Open Enrollment that would terminate your plan or drop any dependents from your plan will be effective December 31, 2008.
-Dependents dropped during Open Enrollment are not eligible for COBRA, unless the removal is in anticipation of a Qualifying Event (make sure your Insurance Coordinator knows that the change is related to a Qualifying Event instead of an Open Enrollment change).
-If you experience a Qualifying Event between Open Enrollment and December 31, 2008, you will need to specify in writing if you wish that your Open Enrollment elections continue on January 1, 2009.
-Otherwise, any new elections made due to your Qualifying Event will roll over on January 1, 2009.
+Any changes made during Open Enrollment that would terminate your plan or drop any dependents from your plan will be effective December 31, 2009.
+Dependents dropped during Open Enrollment are not eligible for COBRA, unless the removal is in anticipation of a Qualifying Event (make sure your Insurance Coordinator knows that the change is related to a Oualifying Event instead of an Open Enrollment change).
+If you experience a Qualifying Event between Open Enrollment and December 31, 2009, you will need to specify in writing that you wish your Open Enrollment elections to continue on January 1, 2010.
+Otherwise, any new elections made due to your Qualifying Event will roll over on January 1, 2010.